shitware-ltd/duckmode-vscode/README.md

 These release notes assume we'll release more than one version.
 We will probably never be that drunk again.

+### 0.1.0 - Arko memorial release.
+Taken from us too soon.

+- Added 3 new ducks.
+- Did some UI updates with buttons.
+- Playing funny buggers with semantic versioning.
+- Added QuackGPT in duck powered AI world first.

+### 0.0.3

+Added some icons or something?
+Probably more ducks, I dunno, it was a while between the code and this sentence.

+### 0.0.2

+Knuckled down hard and committed to keeping it appalling.

+### 0.0.1

+Woke up in the cold light of day, and realised what we had done.

 ### 0.0.0

 Initial release of duck mode.
 Damn. you really read this far?